Why I love these halloween brownies

 We already have a few Halloween related food traditions that I’m carrying over from my own childhood, like apple crisp and Halloween soup.
 I even made some pretty awesome apple cider margaritas last year (for the adults, obviously).

-I did add the purple sprinkles to the pre-made mix I bought just to give the sprinkles a bit more variety, since I didn’t find exactly what I was imagining.
+- Halloween sprinkles – Grab some candy eyes and a festive mix of halloween colors.
+I added the purple sprinkles to the pre-made mix I bought just to give the sprinkles a bit more variety, since I didn’t find exactly what I was imagining.
+I was able to find both, Halloween sprinkles and googly eyes at my local grocery store.

 How to make Halloween brownies

-Mix the dry ingredients.
-In a large bowl, whisk cocoa powder, baking soda and salt. add 1/3 cup olive oil and boiling water.
-Stir until smooth.
+Mix the cocoa mixture.
+In a large bowl, whisk cocoa powder, baking soda and salt.
+Now, we will incorporate some of the liquids.
+Pour 1/3 cup olive oil and the boiling water into the cocoa bowl.
+Whisk until smooth.

 Decorate.
 Let cool for 30 minutes before decorating with google eyes.
 Use piping gel to secure and let get dry complexity before slicing brownies.